funos-linux/funos-updates/README.md

 # funos-updates

 **funos-updates** is the official update repository for **FunOS**.
-It provides a simple, lightweight, and transparent way to deliver FunOS-specific updates outside of the standard APT system.

 This repository works together with the `sudo funos-update` command-line tool.